suncoast-devs/cohort-22/Blackjack/README.md

 - YES How to reference a method from the Main method
 - YES How to restart the game at _any_ point
 - YES How to deal out cards from the deck properly
-- How to avoid duplicating code
+- How to avoid duplicating code (pulling cards from deck and adding to hand)
 - How to make Ace worth 1 and 11